Zade222/GameCase/SPECIFICATION.md

 ### 3. EBML Element Definitions

-This section defines the specific elements used in the `[Your DocType Name]` DocType.
+This section defines the specific elements used in the `GameCase` DocType.

 #### 3.1.
 EBML Header